kalkidanFikadu/awesome-ethiopia/README.md

-# awesome-ethiopia
+# Awesome Ethiopia
-All ethiopian github
+All Ethiopian github